 There are so many ways to make delicious espresso, so we recommend taking any brewing guide with a grain of salt and do as much experimentation as possible.
 There really aren’t any clear rules, and every different coffee requires different treatment, but here’s a quick guide to get you started - think of it as a launching pad to explore the world of flavours you can achieve.

-You’ll need an espresso machine, a quality grinder that can grind quite fine (most cheap hand grinders don’t do a great job at this), scales, a tamper, and a milk jug if you want that creamy latte.
+An espresso machine, a quality grinder that can grind quite fine (most cheap hand grinders don’t do a great job at this), scales, a tamper, and a milk jug if you want that creamy latte.

-Dose.
 This is the amount of dry ground coffee you will be using, and it depends on a few different factors.
 Firstly, the size of your baskets.
 Most cheap domestic machines come with a ‘double’ basket (we generally recommend throwing the single basket in the bin), which will probably carry somewhere between 16-19g of coffee.
 Higher end machines with commercial spec handles will generally take whatever basket size you want to put in - we recommend VST 20g or 22g baskets.
 Secondly, the strength of beverage you want.
 Bigger baskets equals more coffee equals more espresso, which will give you a higher total beverage strength, if you’re making a long black or milk coffee.

 Use a dose that works for your baskets.
 I’ll be using 20g baskets as a guide, but if you can only comfortably use 17g in your baskets, don’t cram more than that in.
 Just use an appropriate brew ratio, which we’ll get into.
 I recommend 22g baskets for most busy cafes.

 - Start with a clean machine.
 Take your handle out, purge some water through the grouphead, make sure your basket is nicely clean and dry.